NaghamMohamedMohamed/Diabetes-Prediction-ML-model/README.md

-# Diabetes-Prediction-ML-model
+# Diabetes-Prediction-model
-This is a ML model for diabetes prediction using logistic regression
+This is a Machine Learning  model for diabetes prediction using logistic regression.
+I made a Hyperparameter Tunning by Grid Search to increase the model accuracy.
+The final accuracy is 83.11%